0x4D44/mdmailcli/README.md

 # mdmailcli — Tiny Outlook/Graph CLI

-A minimal command‑line tool to work with Microsoft Graph mailboxes.
-It supports device‑code sign‑in, stores config + refresh tokens in the OS keyring, and provides simple subcommands to list folders and messages, inspect your identity, and send mail.
+A minimal command‑line tool to work with Microsoft Graph mailboxes and calendars.
+It supports device‑code sign‑in, stores config + refresh tokens in the OS keyring, and provides simple subcommands to list folders and messages, inspect your identity, send mail, and work with calendars/events.

 - Auth: Microsoft Identity device code flow (public client)
 - Storage: OS keyring via `keyring` crate